History of Iowa: Euro-American settlers

 The Black Hawk Purchase opened up the lands of Iowa to settlers for the first time, and "official" settlement began pursuant to this on June 1, 1833.
-At the time of the opening of these lands, there were likely only 40–50 Americans then settled in Iowa.
+More than 96,000 people moved into the new Iowa Territory.
+Before the opening of these lands, there were likely only 40–50 Americans then settled in Iowa.
 Many of those who settled before June 1, 1833, were at the Native American villages of Ahwipetuk (now Nashville) and Puckeshetuk (now Keokuk).
-Many of the pre-1833 settlers were trappers and traders, though some came to mine.

-The earliest of these Euro-American settlers were French, as the land was originally under French jurisdiction.
+Many of the pre-1833 settlers were trappers and traders, though some came to mine. settlers were French, as the land was originally under French jurisdiction.
 They came to trade fur, preach, discover mines, and explore, and were generally transient.
 A few, however, secured land grants and settled in the area when Iowa was under Spanish jurisdiction.
 The first settler appears to have been Julien Dubuque, a French-Canadian man who arrived at the lead mines near modern-day Dubuque in 1787.
 He obtained permission to mine the land from the Meskwaki, who generously stated that he could work the mines "as long as he shall please."
 Additional early Spanish grants include a grant of land near Montrose to Louis Honore in 1799, and of land near McGregor to Basil Giard in 1796.

-As previously stated, Euro-American settlement in Iowa was generally sparse before the lands opened in 1833.
+Euro-American settlement in Iowa was generally sparse before the lands opened in 1833.
 Most of the immigrants who came shortly after this time were from other states, especially Illinois, Indiana, Ohio, Missouri, Kentucky, and Tennessee, and to a lesser extent New York, Pennsylvania, Virginia, and the Carolinas.
-The great majority of newcomers came in family units.
-Most families had resided in at least one additional state between the time they left their state of birth and the time they arrived in Iowa.
-Sometimes families had relocated three or four times before they reached Iowa.
-At the same time, not all settlers remained here; many soon moved on to the Dakotas or other areas in the Great Plains.
+Families moving to Iowa originally brought wheat to plant, but became expensive to move due to the weight.
+Farmers began bringing corn instead, causing corn production to grow in the state.